The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: ``Just GRPO'' for dLLMs

-The findings in Section~\ref{sec:rethink_value_of_AO} suggest that arbitrary order actually limits the reasoning potential accessible to RL.
+The findings in Section~\ref{sec:rethink_value_of_AO} suggest that arbitrary order can limit the reasoning potential accessible to RL.
 Despite this, current RL methods for dLLMs remain heavily burdened by the need to preserve this specific flexibility.
-In this section, we uncover the heavy ``tax'' imposed by this flexibility (Section~\ref{sec:justgrpo_revisit}) and show that discarding it enables a minimalist yet surprisingly effective solution: \textbf{JustGRPO} (Section~\ref{sec:justgrpo_detail}).
+In this section, we examine the ``tax'' imposed by this flexibility (Section~\ref{sec:justgrpo_revisit}) and show that forgoing it enables a minimalist yet effective solution: \textbf{JustGRPO} (Section~\ref{sec:justgrpo_detail}).